blender-to-gmstudio/armatures-animations-blender-to-gamemaker/README.md

 ```

 The `"children"` array stores items of the same format.
 The `"model"` is only set on items in the rig file and is set to an empty string `""` for items in the animation file.
 It contains the filename of the model.

+## TODO

+Add documentation on how this works, coordinate system conversion, etc.